Powered by

 "We already have evidence that climate changes water availability and quality," explains Gleick.
 "Kashmir is a place where water is perhaps not the worst problem, but like Sudan, or the Tigris, Euphrates or Nile rivers, it is a growing factor of concern in an already conflict-ridden situation," he adds.

-Climate Change threatens Kashmir, In a 2012 interview, Kashmiri Scientist Dr Nazir Ahmad Masood said that "almost 1 lakh cubic feet of timber is smuggled from Kashmir valley every year, leading to the illegal felling of almost 10,000 adult coniferous trees in the Kashmir valley which could turn Kashmir into Ladakh in the next 40-50 years".
+Climate Change threatens Kashmir.
+In a 2012 interview, Kashmiri Scientist Dr Nazir Ahmad Masood said that "almost 1 lakh cubic feet of timber is smuggled from the Kashmir Valley every year, leading to the illegal felling of almost 10,000 adult coniferous trees in the Kashmir Valley, which could turn Kashmir into Ladakh in the next 40-50 years".

-"Climate Change indicators are quite loud and clear in the region and have impacted the snow and glacier resources in the upper Indus," Glaciologist and author of several studies on glaciers in the Himalayan region and vice-chancellor of the Islamic University of Science and Technology in Kashmir Shakil Ahmad Romshoo said.
+"Climate change indicators are quite loud and clear in the region and have impacted the snow and glacier resources in the upper Indus," said glaciologist and author of several studies on glaciers in the Himalayan region and vice-chancellor of the Islamic University of Science and Technology in Kashmir Shakil Ahmad Romshoo.

-The large-scale Human intervention in the form of unorganized pilgrimages and mindless tourism too is upping the temperatures resulting in the fast melting of glaciers.
+The large-scale human intervention in the form of unorganised pilgrimages and mindless tourism too is upping the temperatures, resulting in the fast melting of glaciers.

 Mismanagement of existing water

-In fact, a top water expert who worked with the WB on a report about Indian Dams argues that 15 large Indian dams in the Himalayas are "dodgy Dams" and shouldn't have been commissioned at all.
+A leading water expert who worked with the World Bank on a report about Indian dams says that 15 major dams in the Himalayas are highly questionable.
+He refers to them as “dodgy dams” that should never have been approved.

 Beyond politics

-"Based on current scientific knowledge, revision of the treaty should be considered to incorporate the many new issues that have had a significant impact on water availability and distribution," Romshoo said.
+“Based on current scientific knowledge, revision of the treaty should be considered to include the new challenges affecting water availability and distribution,” he said.

 Increased water stress